-The objective of this task is to develop a software tool that will be used for the simulation of different brine treatment trains selected throughout the project implementation in order to treat different complex brine streams.
-To do so, technology libraries will be developed for each of the technologies that will be used.
-These libraries will build upon previous experience of partners, using various programming environments, namely Python and Matlab.
-In a second step, a common simulation platform will be set up in order to simulate the complete treatment chains proposed in WP2-WP4.
-The implemented tool will be then used in the case studies of WP7.
+The objective of this task was to develop a software tool that can be used to simulate different brine treatment trains that were selected during project implementation to treat different complex brine streams.
+To do so, technology libraries have been developed for each of the technologies that are used for the treatment.
+These libraries build on the experience of partners, using different programming environments, namely Python and Matlab.
+In a second step, a common simulation platform has been set up in order to simulate the complete treatment trains proposed in WP2-WP4.
+The implemented tool was used simulate case studies in the frame of WP7.

 Matlab (matrix laboratory) is a powerful numerical computing environment, which has been commercially developed by Mathworks over the last 34 years.
 Matlab is mainly intended for numerical computing, nevertheless it offers a series of additional toolboxes for symbolic computing as well as graphical multi-domain simulation).
-This software will be used by CTM to carry out the simulation of the heat recovery systems, the eutectic freeze crystallization (TU DELFT-EFC) technologies as well as the electrodialysis (ED).
+This software was used by CTM to develop the simulation of the heat recovery systems, the eutectic freeze crystallization (TU DELFT-EFC) technologies.
 Python is a high-level programming language for general-purpose programming.
-Based on previous works carried out at the DLR, Python is used to model several water treatment technologies such as MED (plane and with thermal vapour compression (TVC)), reverse osmosis (RO), nanofiltration (NF) and the CrIEM crystallizer.
-DLR is the responsible for the implementation of this Task, in close collaboration with the technology suppliers of the project.
-The software tool developed in this task will also be used to assess the replicability of the treatment trains in other process industries during WP7 and WP8, where at least two industries will be selected to replicate the results in the Netherlands.
+Based on previous works carried out at the DLR, Python was used to model several water treatment technologies such as MED (plane and with thermal vapour compression (TVC)), reverse osmosis (RO), nanofiltration (NF), electrodialysis (ED) and the CrIEM crystallizer.
+DLR was responsible for the implementation of this task in close collaboration with the technology experts of the project.
+The software tool developed in this task was also used to evaluate the replicability of treatment trains in other process industries in the frame of WP8.
+For this purpose, the input data and process configurations were adapted so that simulation can be carried out for specific industrial plants.